Get

 Conclusion

 Ultimately, cats may put things in their water bowl for various reasons.
 Some cats do it just for fun, due to boredom, or because they like to play with their water, while others may drop food in the bowl accidentally.
-If your cat puts things in their water bowl, there is generally no need to worry unless they are showing any signs of illness, in which case you should visit your vet.
+If your cat puts things in their water bowl, there is generally no need to worry unless they are showing any signs of illness, in which case you should visit a vet.
 Otherwise, just keep an eye on the bowl to ensure the cat is drinking enough water!

 Featured Image Credit: rihaij, Pixabay